flare-foundation/docs/docs/user/claiming-the-flaredrop.md

     </figure>
     As a convenience, you have the choice to wrap your tokens after claiming them.
     In this way they are ready for the next FlareDrop or to be [delegated to the FTSO system](../tech/ftso.md#delegation), for example.
-6. Click on the **Claim All Distribution** button and confirm the transaction on your wallet.
+6. Click on the **Claim All Distribution** button.
+7. Confirm the transaction on your wallet.

 ## Nominating Executors